 Planet eStream provides management of on-demand user generated video content.
 We endeavour to ensure that closed captions/subtitles are published with all video resources where available, including resources from Reigate College’s YouTube channel that may also published on the College website and/or eStream.
 We try to ensure the closed captions are published and accurate, but this cannot be guaranteed.
 Subtitles are available upon request for our own internal videos which don’t have subtitles available.
 Please see Planet eStream’s Accessibility White Paper (link to pdf on their website).

-Moodle and Microsoft Teams currently integrate with a similarity checking service, called Turnitin.
+Microsoft Teams currently integrates with a similarity checking service, called Turnitin.
 Turnitin generates Similarity Reports on submitted assignments via the Feedback Studio Interface.
 For information on the accessibility of the Feedback Studio interface, please see Turnitin’s accessibility guidance.